iVuDang/The-Odin-Project-SQL-Zoo/README.md

 ### Outcome
-* I learned to interpret and perform basic queries from relational databases.
+* I learned to interpret and perform basic queries on relational databases.

 <br />